efournie/BeeMon/README.md

 The 18650 voltage is measured on the A0 pin.
 Either the voltage is too high for this, or it does not vary much with time, as it tends to stay on 4.4V.
 Adding a resistor between BAT+ and A0 may be better.

+The load cells are placed in a Wheatstone bridge configuration.

 Once built, the system sends logs to the serial output via the ESP8266 USB port if connected to a computer.
 This can be useful to check for errors.

 ![alt text](board.png "Finished board")